neuts-jl/lualibconsole/README.md

 # lualibconsole
-Set of LUA objects for console and other
+Set of LUA objects for console and other.

 Uses [readkey](https://github.com/neuts-jl/readkey) for keyboard.lua

 Used in conjunction with the LuaToExe program